oceanumeric/oceanumeric/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on patent analysis with NLP frameworks
-- 👯 I’m open to new opportunities in the field of NLP, Machine Learning and Data Scientist.
+- 👯 I’m open to new opportunities in the field of NLP, Machine Learning and Data Science.

 ⚡ Fun fact:
   * [SICP: the end of an era](https://youtu.be/OgRFOjVzvm0)